Hong Jin-ho: Post retirement

 On 16 June 2011, Hong announced his retirement from his StarCraft career.

-He is now currently a coach for League of Legends.
+In 2012, he became the head coach of the Xenics Storm League of Legends pro gaming team.

-In 2013, he was cast along with thirteen contestants in the first season of the Korean reality television game show, The Genius: Rules of the Game.
+In 2013, he was cast along with eleven contestants in the first season of the Korean reality television game show, The Genius: Rules of the Game.
 The series debuted on tvN starting on 26 April 2013.
 It featured weekly game challenges involving team politics and individual tactical play.
 Hong quickly became a fan favourite as he demonstrated his mental fortitude in strategic game play.
 He finished the series as the final champion, beating out other participants including celebrities, Harvard graduate and politician Lee Jun Seok, Mensa member Choi Jung Moon, and legendary pro gambler Jimmy Cha.
 The prize money was KRW 79,000,000 (approx. USD 70,000).
 With this achievement, he received positive comments that he had enhanced the image of pro gamers, not to speak of his own recognition as a genius.

 In November 2013, the second season of the programme, which was named The Genius: Rule Breaker, began broadcasting.
-Hong was recast as a returning contestant, along with Lim Yo-Hwan (SlayerS_`BoxeR`), his longtime StarCraft rival.
+Hong was recast as a returning contestant, along with Lim Yo-Hwan (SlayerS_`BoxeR'), his longtime StarCraft rival.
 He was eliminated in Episode 7.
 He was eventually invited as a guest to appear on a new spin-off programme Genius Behind.
 This programme focuses on analyzing the episode that transpired in the previous week, and is meant as a lead-up to the airing of each new episode.

 In 2014, Hong appeared on popular TV programmes such as Radio Star and I Live Alone on MBC TV; Happy Together on KBS 2TV; and was recruited as a cast member of Crime Scene on JTBC.

 He also collaborated with other veteran StarCraft players to organise tournaments featuring former pro gamers, with the eventual goal of setting up a league for veteran StarCraft players and reviving the fortunes of StarCraft.
 The first activity was the inaugural "Star Final Four" event match held on 5 February 2014.
 Hong competed with Kang Min (Nal_rA), Park Jun-Suk (Reach) and Lee Byung-Min (GoodFriend).
 He eventually won the event.

 YellOw came out of retirement after he was one of eight players invited to the GOMtv classic in February 2014, one of the first televised Brood War tournaments in years.
-His final placement is unknown.

 In 2015, Hong returned for the fourth season of The Genius entitled The Genius : Grand Final and the second season of Crime Scene, getting 4th on The Genius: Grand Final and 1st on Crime Scene 2.